OkaeriPoland/okaeri-platform/README.md

 Whole ecosystems built on top of the best okaeri packages.

 - Based on dependency injection/beans/components schema:
-  - subcomponent registration with Register(component class) annotation
+  - `@Component` registration with `@Register` or `@Scan`
-  - automatic field injections and bean creation
+  - automatic field/constructor injection and bean creation

 - Lots of platform specific utilities:
   - register platform specific services as components
   - use commons for the most boring tasks and cleaner code

+## Real-life uses
+- [okaeri-poly](https://github.com/OkaeriPoland/okaeri-poly): Minecraft scripting plugin with the support for Groovy, JavaScript, and Python — a great addition to traditional plugins and a rapid prototyping tool
+- [okaeri-minecraft](https://github.com/OkaeriPoland/okaeri-minecraft): Minecraft plugins built for various [okaeri services](https://www.okaeri.eu), based around integrating Minecraft servers with the WEB APIs

 ## Supported platforms
 - **Minecraft**